YouTube: "Broadcast Yourself" era (2006–2013)

 During that time, the company also went through some organizational changes.
 In October 2006, YouTube moved to a new office in San Bruno, California.
 Hurley announced that he would be stepping down as chief executive officer of YouTube to take an advisory role and that Salar Kamangar would take over as head of the company in October 2010.
 In April 2009, YouTube partnered with Vevo.
-In April 2010, Lady Gaga's "Bad Romance" became the most-viewed video, becoming the first video to reach 200 million views on May 9, 2010.
+In April 2010, Lady Gaga's "Bad Romance" became the most-viewed video at the time, becoming the first video to reach 200 million views on May 9, 2010.

 YouTube faced a major lawsuit by Viacom International in 2011 that nearly resulted in the discontinuation of the website.
 The lawsuit was filed due to alleged copyright infringement of Viacom's material by YouTube.
-However, the United States Court of Appeals for the Second Circuit ruled that YouTube was not liable, and thus YouTube won the case in 2012.
+However, the United States Court of Appeals for the Second Circuit ruled that YouTube was not liable, and thus, YouTube won the case in 2012.